Hospital Visitation Policy

 • Exceptions to this restriction under exceptional circumstances will need physician approval.

-• In the NICU, visitation is further restricted, so that only four people (specified by the mother and in addition to her identified support figure holding the second baby bracelet) may visit the baby.
+• NICU: Visitation is further restricted so that only two persons (specified by the mother and in addition to her identified support figure holding the second baby bracelet) may visit the baby.

-4. Respiratory Symptoms: Visitors with any of the following symptoms will not be allowed to visit unless approved by the unit nurse:
+• Respiratory Symptoms: Visitors with any of the following symptoms will not be allowed to visit unless approved by the unit nurse for exceptional circumstances:

 • Cough